PastIn Person

 Daniel Sokol

-Daniel Sokol is a Professor of Law at the University of Southern California, focusing on antitrust and competition law.
+Daniel Sokol is a faculty member at the University of Southern California, focusing on antitrust law and policy.

 Elaine Low